 |Dream heroine Brandy Norwood in a 2011 Creative Commons photo by Bob Bekian|

-One of my favorite book EVER is Pretty Birds by Scott Simon, in which both Toni and his Serbian/Laker rival Vlade Divac are mentioned.
+One of my favorite books EVER is Pretty Birds by Scott Simon, in which both Toni and his Serbian/Laker rival Vlade Divac are mentioned.
 (If you dug the men's NBA in the 1990s, you may vaguely recall the Lakers traded Divac to Charlotte for the rights to draft Shaquille O'Neal.
 Divac and his best pal, half-Serbian/half-Croatian baller Drazen Petrovic, were separated by the war; Petrovic died before its end.
 Their sad bromance is the subject of the ESPN film Once Brothers.)
 Simon's teen heroine, Irena Zaric (a Muslim girl from Sarajevo) has a crush on Toni.
 Me too!
 Irena's story is incredibly violent, disturbing, sad...and funny.
 That book is surprisingly funny.

 I'm neither Serbian nor Croatian, so why am I so fixated?
 Because I went to high school with a guy from Sarajevo.
 In the '90s.
 While the war was actively going on.
 He had a Serbian dad and a half-Muslim, half-Croatian mom.
 They were stuck in Bosnia while he lived with foster parents.
 I'll never forget the experience of sitting through Schindler's List with him...an experience I translated into fiction in I Made Out With a Teenage Communist!